Saccharide/playing-with-truffle/README.md

 // Make sure to load web3 before this javascript file

-// Create a Web3 instance, it takes in an URL to our local blockchain development instance started by `ganache`,
+// Create a Web3 instance, it takes in an URL to our local blockchain development instance
-// can be found in truffle consle var web3 = new Webs('http://localhost:9545');
+// started by `ganache`, can be found in truffle console var web3 = new Webs('http://localhost:9545');

-// Create an instance so that we can talk to our smart contract, we can use web3 to do that, it first takes contractABI,
+// Create an instance so that we can talk to our smart contract, we can use web3 to do that,
-// and then the contract address. var simpleSmartContract = new web3.eth.Contract(contractABI, contractAddress);
+// it first takes contractABI, and then the contract address. var simpleSmartContract = new web3.eth.Contract(contractABI, contractAddress);

 // Simple log to see our contract